 - Conversion rate optimization: getting people to take the right actions on your site

 - Content management: ongoing changes to your website’s text and images

 - Ecommerce functions: shopping carts or methods for accepting payments

 Custom development involves a full-scale team that works (usually) to build you a fully customized site.

 So, what about website builders like Wix or Squarespace?
 They are a cheap (and effective) way to build a website without needing to know how to code or having to hire an expensive freelancer or agency.

-So, how do you decide whether to use a website builder, hire custom developer to build your site, or launch on your own using WordPress?
-It heavily depends on your current goals, business or vision for the future.
+So, how do you decide whether to use a website builder, hire a custom developer to build your site, or launch on your own using WordPress?
+It heavily depends on your current goals, business, or vision for the future.